Top 14 Chinese Apps You Must Download 🤔 Part 1

 (This includes those Tinder matches!)

-WeChat is one of China’s social media’s platforms, and you will be hard pushed to find someone in China that doesn’t use it.
+WeChat is one of China’s social media’s platforms, and you will be hard pushed to find someone in China that doesn’t use it, especially given that it has over 900 million active users!

 You could easily write an entire blog about WeChat (actually we did, see below) and it’s many uses.
 But generally, it’s used to… live.